eric-0815/MERN-Stack-Project/README.md

 8. request: allows us to make HTTP request to another API.

 9. npm i -D nodemon concurrently: allows us to refresh the page when we saved and run our express server and react at the same time.

+Client:
+Include:

+1. axios
+2. react-router-dom
+3. redux react-redux redux-thunk redux-devtools-extension(allow us to make a synchronous request in our actions)
+4. moment react-moment: date and time library